What Are Serious Complications After Miscarriage?

 Depression After a Miscarriage

 Experiencing depression after a miscarriage is a common and normal response to the loss of a pregnancy.
-It is important to acknowledge and validate your feelings and seek support from loved ones, a mental health professional, or a support group.
+Acknowledging and validating your feelings and seeking support from loved ones, a mental health professional, or a support group is important.

 Here are some tips for coping with depression after a miscarriage: